 This page is updated regularly with the latest news about why Adani’s biggest investors must cut all ties with Adani.

-The #StopAdani movement's demands of Adani's biggest investors are that they:
+The #StopAdani movement's demands of Adani's investors are that they:

-Already seven major investors have pulled their money out of Adani because of coal and climate concerns.
+Major investors are aleady pulling their money out of Adani because of climate, human rights and governance concerns.
 These include: